Fuel security in New Zealand

 New Zealand participates in the International Energy Programme to protect against disruption to international energy supplies.
 Developed by the International Energy Agency (IEA), the programme enables coordinated and collective action by requiring IEA countries to hold 90-day oil stocks.

-For more information, see New Zealand’s participation in the International Energy Programme.
+Read more about New Zealand’s participation in the International Energy Programme.

-At a broader level, oil security can also be improved through measures like:
+At a broader level, fuel security can also be improved through measures like:

 - increasing fuel mix diversity